 As an African American, I have loved nature throughout my life.
 My family first introduced me to nature in many ways.
-As a child, I went to Jamaica to spend time with my grandparents and other relatives staying on farms and playing by the ocean.
+As a child, I went to Jamaica to spend time with my grandparents and other relatives staying on a farm and playing by the ocean.
 My parents often took my brother and me to a cabin in the woods in upstate New York as children.
 I had complete freedom roaming the woods, crawling into caves, fishing on the pier, and rowing on the lake.

 Much of my love of nature has translated professionally and vocationally.
 I have a Ph.D. in United States social history with an emphasis on African American and environmental history.
 Later, I taught at Morehouse College, Tulane University, and Loyola Marymount University, incorporating my expertise concerning the African Diaspora and the environment into my classes.